Faure Gnassingbé

-Faure Essozimna Gnassingbé (/fr/; born 6 June 1966) is a Togolese politician who has led Togo since 2005, first as the fourth president until 2025 and then as the inaugural president of the council of ministers.
+Faure Essozimna Gnassingbé (/fr/; born 6 June 1966) is a Togolese politician who has led Togo since 2005, first as the fourth president until 2025 and then as president of the Council of Ministers.
 A member of the ruling Union for the Republic (UNIR), he is the son of the third president, Gnassingbé Eyadéma.

 Born in Afagnan, Gnassingbé studied in the United States and France before joining the Rally of the Togolese People (RPT) in 1990.
 He was appointed by his father as Minister of Equipment, Mines, Posts, and Telecommunications, serving in these roles from 2003 to 2005.
 Following Eyadéma's death in 2005, Gnassingbé was immediately installed as president with support from the army and was elected president of the National Assembly to further legitimise his succession.
 However, doubts regarding the constitutional legitimacy of the succession led to heavy regional pressure being placed on Gnassingbé, and he subsequently resigned on 25 February.
 He then won a controversial presidential election on 24 April, and was sworn in as president.
 Gnassingbé further ran for three more terms in 2010, 2015 and 2020, after a 2019 constitutional amendment which allowed him to run for two more terms.

-In 2024, Gnassingbé once again amended Togo's constitution which stripped off most of the powers of the presidency and transferred the powers to the prime minister, with the role being rename president of the Council of Ministers, effectively turning Togo from a presidential republic into a parliamentary one.
-The change also changed the way on how the president is elected, from being directly elected by the Togolese people to being indirectly elected by the Parliament.
+In 2024, Gnassingbé once again amended Togo's constitution, transferring most of the presidency's powers to the position of prime minister, which was officially reconstituted as "president of the Council of Ministers", nominally turning Togo from a presidential republic into a parliamentary one.
+The electoral process for the president was also changed, from being directly elected by the Togolese people to being indirectly elected by the Parliament.
 Opposition members criticised these changes due to the lack of term limits for Gnassingbé's new position.
 The changes came into effect in May 2025, when Gnassingbé was sworn in as president of the Council of Ministers, with former opposition leader Jean-Lucien Savi de Tové becoming president.
 Since June 2025, protests against Gnassingbé grew demanding his resignation.
 Gnassingbé has been widely criticized for contributing to democratic backsliding in Togo and critics have described him as a dictator.